My professional placements have provided me with an excellent opportunity to apply everything I’ve learned on my course.Rohit

 Canterbury Christ Church University was founded as a teaching college over 50 years ago.
-By joining this course you will be taking part in one of our flagship degrees through which we’ll support you in achieving qualified teacher status.
+By joining this course, you will be taking part in one of our flagship degrees through which we’ll support you in achieving qualified teacher status.

-BA in Primary Education with Mathematics Specialism is designed to equip you with not only the knowledge, but the practical skills to become a generalist classroom teacher with a focus on maths.
+BA (Hons) Primary Education with Mathematics Specialism is designed to equip you with not only the knowledge, but the practical skills to become a generalist classroom teacher with a focus on maths.
 You’ll learn about every aspect of teaching including child development and behaviour, the curriculum, planning and assessment and much more.

-School placements will ensure that by the time you have achieved newly qualified teacher status, you’ll be ready for an exciting career in one of the most rewarding professions.
+School placements will ensure that by the time you have achieved qualified teacher status, you’ll be ready for an exciting career in one of the most rewarding professions.

 A career in teaching is highly rewarding and by working in primary education you will play an important role in helping children learn and develop while getting a huge amount of satisfaction yourself.

-By study Primary Education with Mathematics Specialism, you'll be preparing for a role working as a mathematics specialist or subject leader at the beginning of, or later in, your teaching career.
+By studying Primary Education with Mathematics Specialism, you'll be preparing for a role working as a mathematics specialist or subject leader at the beginning of, or later in, your teaching career.
 You'll study primary mathematics in depth, exploring the most effective ways of teaching mathematical ideas.
 You'll also gain a strong understanding and experience of teaching other subjects.

-Our University is renowned for delivering teacher education and we will share our experience and expertise with you to help set you up for your career and meet your full potential.
+Our university is renowned for delivering teacher education and we will share our experience and expertise with you to help set you up for your career and meet your full potential.

 During the course, you'll study children’s learning and development, while gaining experience of teaching the curriculum.
 You'll explore the nature of primary education and will develop your own educational philosophy.